-Nutritional values of seaweeds vary spatially and temporally but some studies suggest that Giant kelp generally has lower protein and lipid content and higher carbohydrate content than devilweed (14% protein, <1% lipids, 75% carbohydrates for kelp, 21.96-22.94% protein, 1.38-1.96% glycolipids, 19.93-20.81% carbohydrates (Hossain et al. 2003, Biancacci et al. 2022).
-Although we did not measure nutrient quality of the seaweeds in these experiments, higher nutritional values of devilweed may only explain increased performance for black turban snails since abalone growth decreased when devilweed was included in their diet.
-It should also be noted that although abalone righting times increased in all treatments, righting times for abalone that were fed only devilweed were generally more similar to starved individuals.
-While that pattern may not be statistically significant, there may be ecological implications in slower righting times when it comes to predator avoidance or resistance to turbulence and other disturbances.
-Evidently, abalone avoided food that results in lower performance but for some species (i.e., turban snails), performance is not necessarily related to food preference.

 When given a choice between devilweed and kelp, turban snails preferred kelp and generally avoided devilweed.
 This is consistent with previous studies comparing the palatability of devilweed to native and naturalized non-native congeners (S. agardhianum and S. muticum, respectively), which resulted in lowest consumption of devilweed by black turban snails and purple urchin, (Strongylocentrotus purpuratus) (Kaplanis 2020).
 However, palatability of novel seaweeds is species-specific and predictions about the palatability of invasive seaweeds likely require experiments using the species of interest.
 For example, rocky shore consumers (Lottorina littorea and Psammechinus miliaris) in the North Sea preferred to eat Sargassum muticum from a sympatric population over S. muticum from an allopatric Japanese population (Schwartz et al. 2016).
 Similarly, two rocky shore consumers (Littorina littorea and Aplysia punctata) in Galicia, Spain, preferred native Ulva sp. and Fucus vesiculosus over invasive S. muticum, (Cacabelos et al. 2010).
 Conversely, Dexamine spinosa amphipods in North Ireland preferred invasive M. muticum over native seaweeds (Strong et al. 2009).
 As such, assessing the impacts of an invasive seaweed in donor and subsidy-dependent communities, likely requires direct experimentation with ecologically important species.